arran4/golang-frame/readme.md

 # Frame

-A simple utility that creates an image.Image compatible object that can be used for drawing a frame around something else.
+A simple golang library that creates an image.Image compatible object (ideally used with draw.Draw) that can be used for drawing a frame around something else.
 Think like a window, button, or anything else.

 It works by splitting an image into 9 parts: